LesnyRumcajs/grpc_bench/README.md

 To clean-up the benchmark images use: `./clean.sh [BENCH1] [BENCH2] ...`

 ## Configuring the benchmark
-The benchmark can be configure through the following environment variables:
+The benchmark can be configured through the following environment variables:

 |**Name**|**Description**|**Default value**|
 |--------|---------------|:---------------:|